Saṅkhāra: Mental factors

 Mental factors (Sanskrit: caitasika; Pali: cetasika; Tibetan Wylie: sems byung) are formations (Sanskrit: saṅkhāra) concurrent with mind (Sanskrit: citta).
 They can be described as aspects of the mind that apprehend the quality of an object, and that have the ability to color the mind.

-Nibbana
+Relation to Nibbāna

 The Buddha emphasized the need to purify dispositions rather than eliminate them completely.

 Kalupahana states that "the elimination of dispositions is epistemological suicide," as dispositions determine our perspectives.
 The development of one's personality in the direction of perfection or imperfection rests with one's dispositions.

 When preliminary nibbana with substrate occurs (that is, nibbana of a living being), constructive consciousness (that is, the house-builder) is completely destroyed and no new formations will be constructed.
 However, sankharas in the sense of constructed consciousness, which exists as a "karmically-resultant-consciousness" (vipāka viññāna), continue to exist.
 Each liberated individual produces no new karma, but preserves a particular individual personality which is the result of the traces of his or her karmic heritage.
 The very fact that there is a psycho-physical substrate during the remainder of an arahant's lifetime shows the continuing effect of karma.